The holiday season poses unique needs for military service members and veterans.

 - Spokane, Washington: Second Harvest Inland Northwest and Mann-Grandstaff VA Medical Center

-- Temple, Texas: Central Texas Food Bank and Central Texas VA Health Care System
+- Temple, Texas: Central Texas Food Bank and Austin VA Clinic

 You can check with your local VA facility to see if they participate in the program.